 How do I prepare for my gyno surgery?

-When you come in for a consultation at Cosmos Clinic, your surgeon will give you specific pre-operative instructions.
+When you come in for a consultation at Cosmos Clinic, your doctor will give you specific pre-operative instructions.
 If you smoke, you will need to quit at least two weeks prior to surgery, as smoking can delay healing and increase surgical complications.
-Additionally, your surgeon may suggest that you avoid taking certain medications and supplements that can cause excessive bleeding during surgery and recovery.
+Additionally, your doctor may suggest that you avoid taking certain medications and supplements that can cause excessive bleeding during surgery and recovery.
 We also recommend taking steps before surgery to prepare for recovery, such as purchasing some comfortable clothing, filling any prescriptions and preparing some healthy meals.
 You should also arrange for someone to pick you up from the hospital and help with tasks at home for a few days.

 Is gynecomastia surgery painful?

 Your male breast reduction will be performed under sedation and local anaesthesia, meaning that you should not experience any pain during the procedure.
-Any pain or discomfort felt during your recovery can be relieved with medication prescribed by your surgeon.
+Any pain or discomfort felt during your recovery can be relieved with medication prescribed by your doctor.

 How long does the procedure take?

-The amount of time spent in surgery will depend on the amount of fat and glandular tissue removed by your surgeon.
+The amount of time spent in surgery will depend on the amount of fat and glandular tissue removed by your doctor.
 As a general rule, you can expect your gyno surgery to take between one and three hours to complete.

 What are the risks and side effects associated with a male breast reduction?